 The herb Ginkgo biloba also contains many flavonoids and is additionally thought to increase circulation.
 In a 6-month, double-blind, placebo-controlled study of 20 people with macular degeneration, use of ginkgo at a dose of 160 mg daily resulted in improved visual acuity.
 12 Furthermore, positive results were seen in a 24-week, double-blind study of 99 people with macular degeneration that compared ginkgo extract at a dose of 240 mg per day against ginkgo at a dose of 60 mg per day.
 17 Vision improved in both groups, but to a greater extent with the higher dose.
 This study would have been more meaningful if it had included a placebo group, but nonetheless, “dose-related” effects of this type hint that a treatment may really work.
 It has been suggested that ginkgo aids vision by increasing blood flow to the optic nerve.
 However, one study designed to evaluate this possible mechanism of action failed to document such an effect.
 22

 In observational studies, people who happen to consume a diet rich in omega-3 fatty acids (fish oil) seem to lower their risk of macular degeneration.
-However, in the absence of randomized controlled trials, it is not possible to say whether or not it is the omega-3 that produces this benefit.
-25 One controlled study that unfortunately failed to use a placebo group appeared to find benefit with a combination of acetyl-L-carnitine , fish oil and coenzyme Q 10 .
+25 Similarly, a review of 2 randomized trials with 2,343 patients found that omega-3 fatty acid supplements (taken for periods of up to 5 years) were not effective in preventing or delaying the progression of macular degeneration.26 One controlled study appeared to find benefit with a combination of acetyl-L-carnitine , fish oil and coenzyme Q 10 but the trial unfortunately failed to use a placebo group which decreases.
 20

 1. Age-Related Eye Disease Study Research Group.
 A randomized, placebo-controlled, clinical trial of high-dose supplementation with vitamins C and E, beta carotene, and zinc for age-related macular degeneration and vision loss: AREDS Report no.8.
 Arch Ophthalmol.
 2001;119:1417-1436.